-TAT < 24 hours
+TAT < 24 hours for loans less than ₹ 15,000

 Leverage Existing Capabilities and Strengths to Diversify Product and Service Offerings ensure that our customers have access to various differentiated products and services which they need quickly and efficiently.

 Our diversification strategy is driven by the evolving needs of our customers.
 We believe this is in line with the strength of our customer-centric business model and our expansion strategy as it allows us to contiguous district-based expansion strategy, high customer retention, and economies of scale will drive consistent improvement in operating efficiency over the coming years.